 Our process

-Our values of being respectful, fair, honest, safe, multi-partial, inclusive, and confidential underpin all our work as does a process called Restorative Practices.
+Our values of being respectful, fair, honest, safe, multi-partial, inclusive, and confidential underpin all our work as does a process called Restorative Practices or Restorative Justice.
+This is a voluntary process that is practised all over the world.
+It always involves these things;

 *(for ‘Facts, Consequences, Future’ terminology we are indebted to: Brookes, D. (2002).
 Restorative Justice Training Manual.
 SACRO.)